JacobShumateJSU/Blackjack/README.md

 Math.floor() | Rounds product of randomNumber and arrayLength in order to index the array to choose a card. insertCell() | Used in the hit and deal functions in order to add a card into the row that contains either the player or the dealer's card deck. deleteCell() | Used to reset the hands after the previous hand so new cards may be dealt.
+String() | Converts parameters to String data structure/type.
+Used to display calculations on page via html elements.